-- Risks associated with the safety of the environment and equipment were identified and managed appropriately. - Regular checks to ensure fire safety had been undertaken and people had personal emergency evacuation plans, which informed staff of how to support people to evacuate the building in the event of an emergency. - Equipment was regularly checked and maintained.
-This ensured that people were supported to use equipment that was safe. - Risk assessments were reviewed regularly to ensure they provided current guidance for staff.
-Each person's care plan had a number of risk assessments completed which were specific to their needs, such as mobility, risk of falls and medicines. - For example, one person was living with two complex health conditions.
-Their care plan contained comprehensive and specific details for staff on how to manage the risks involved with these conditions.
+• Risks associated with the safety of the environment and equipment were identified and managed appropriately.

+Regular checks to ensure fire safety had been undertaken and people had personal emergency evacuation plans, which informed staff of how to support people to evacuate the building in the event of an emergency.
+Equipment was regularly checked and maintained.
+This ensured that people were supported to use equipment that was safe.

+• Risk assessments were reviewed regularly to ensure they provided current guidance for staff.
+Each person's care plan had a number of risk assessments completed which were specific to their needs, such as mobility, risk of falls and medicines.

+• For example, some people were at risk of falling.
+Their care plans contained comprehensive and specific details for staff on how to manage the risks involved with their mobility.